nent/nent/packages/core/src/components/n-content-markdown/readme.md

 ### Remote

-Set the src attribute can be used to load a markdown file through AJAX.
+The `src` attribute can be used to load a markdown file through AJAX.
 It overrides the markdown attribute.
 The source can be dynamically updated to change the markdown file displayed.

 ```html
 <!-- Simply set the `src` attribute and win -->